EthanTCruz/cpp_chess_engine/README.md

 To build the project you need a C++ compiler and CMake installed on your system.

 ### Linux/macOS
+Run the build script directly (do not source it):

 ```bash
 ./scripts/build_linux.sh
 ```